torok839098/python-api-challenge/README.md

    - Southern Hemisphere: Wind Speed vs. Latitude

-* Analyze each pair of plots, discussing linear regression modeling, observed relationships, and any noteworthy findings.
+* Analyze each pair of plots, discussing the modeling of linear regression, observed relationships, and any noteworthy findings.

 # Part 2: VacationPy

-* Utilize Jupyter Notebooks, the geoViews Python library, and the Geoapify API to plan future vacations based on weather data.
+* Utilize Jupyter notebooks, the geoViews Python library, and the Geoapify API to plan future vacations based on weather data.

 * Import necessary libraries and load the CSV file containing weather and coordinates data for each city from Part 1.